 Rule 1. for the man: Don't dip a lady unless she wants to be dipped.
 So, how does the man know if a strange lady wants to be dipped?
 Well, that's where the etiquette comes in.
 He does a very slight dip into a very slight dip position to see if she knows what move he is doing.
 She will tell him if she does not liked to be dipped.
 He can then talk about it with her.

 Rule 2 for the man: Always dip a lady onto your thigh so as not to drop her.
 Dropping a lady is a no, no and is ALWAYS the man's fault.
 Likewise dancing a lady into the furniture or other people is always the man's fault.
-Always apologise to everyone involved when that happens.
+Always apologize to everyone involved when that happens.

-Rule 3 for the man: Never do the 'Dead Man's Drop' with a lady that you have never practised it with.
+Rule 3 for the man: Never do the 'Dead Man's Drop' with a lady that you have never practiced it with.
 The lady can be seriously hurt by this dip maneuver if it is done wrong.
 It looks great and dramatic, but needs lots of practice.
 If you don't know what that move is then you don't need to know, so forget about it because you are not ready for it.

 Dip Rules for the lady.